SidAnnRan/class/Syllabus.md

 ### Homeworks
 Homework problem specifications will be shared through Github, and submissions will be through ICON (we may switch to submissions via Github later in the semester).
-There will be 8-10 homeworks over the course of the semester.

 ### Project
-Project will be specified through Github, and submission will be through either Github or ICON (TBD).
+Project will be specified and submitted through Github.
 Project will be specified after Spring Break and due in finals week.

 ### Late Submissions
 Assigned work must be completed by the designated due dates.
 This is done to ensure the integrity of the grading and fairness